Conflict Management

 This course involves teamwork, which strengthens sought-after transferable skills, including communication, relationship building, adaptability, conflict resolution, and more.
 Students will be asked to work with peers on a graded assessment, with options to collaborate synchronously or asynchronously.
 Students can expect to be graded as a group on their submission and individually on peer evaluation of their teamwork skills.
 Queen’s University and the teaching team are committed to supporting students with strategies to succeed in a team-based setting.

-2. You may choose to write your exam(s) in-person on Queen's campus in Kingston where you will NOT be charged the additional $100 exam fee.
+2. You may choose to write the assessments in-person on Queen’s campus in Kingston at no additional charge.

-Once the exam schedule has been finalized the exam date will be posted on your SOLUS account.
-The exam dates for each Term are listed on the Faculty of Arts and Science webpage under "Important Dates."
-Student exam schedules for the Fall Term are posted via SOLUS immediately prior to the Thanksgiving holiday; for the Winter Term they are posted on the Friday before Reading Week, and for the Summer Term they are individually noted on the Arts and Science Online syllabi.
-Students should delay finalizing any travel plans until after the examination schedule has been posted.
+The exam period dates for each Term are listed on the Faculty of Arts and Science webpage under "Important Dates".
+Student exam schedules for the Fall Term are posted to SOLUS immediately prior to the Thanksgiving holiday; for the Winter Term they are posted on the Friday before Reading Week, and for the Summer Term they are individually noted on the Arts and Science Online syllabi.
+Students should not make any travel plans until after the examination schedule has been posted.
 Exams will not be moved or deferred to accommodate employment, travel/holiday plans or flight reservations.
+Students experiencing extenuating circumstances preventing them from writing their exams as scheduled should review the information about the Academic Consideration process

 Textbook and Materials